 Recently I have been seeing the P to F interval curve popping up a lot on my LinkedIn feed and in articles that I have read.
 It was a concept that I was first introduced to when I was implementing Reliability Centered Maintenance into the Engineering and Maintenance department at the plant where I worked at the time.
-It was a great idea, that if done correctly is maintenance benefit.
-Why, because its cost savings and cost avoidance.
+It was a great idea, that if done correctly is a maintenance benefit.
+Why, because it’s cost savings and cost avoidance.
 Let me explain this.

 The P to F curve was used as a learning tool for Condition Based Maintenance.
 The curve is the life expectancy of a machine, an asset.
 The P is the point when a change in the condition of the machine is detected.
 The F is when it reaches functional failure.
 This means that it is not doing the job it was designed to do.
-For example, if it were a seal that is designed to keep fluids in and contamination out and is now leaking, its in a state of functional failure.
+For example, if it were a seal that is designed to keep fluids in and contamination out and is now leaking, it’s in a state of functional failure.
 Will this put the machine down?
 Probably not, but it depends on the importance of the seal and the application.
 This is an important point because the P (potential failure) is a fixed point when you detect the change in condition but the F (failure) is a moving point.
 Not all warnings of failure put the machine down very often you have options and time.
 Consider this: If I have a bucket that has a hole in it, it is in a functional failure state.
 But can I still use it to bail out my sinking boat?
 You bet I can!

-Failure comes at us in many ways and obviously we have many ways to combat it.
+Failure comes at us in many ways and obviously, we have many ways to combat it.
 If you detect the potential failure early enough (and it can be months and months before actual failure) it means that you can avoid the breakdown.
 You can schedule an outage to do a repair.
-It’s not a breakdown, the machine hasn’t stopped, it’s not downtime.
+It’s not a breakdown, the machine hasn’t stopped, it’s no downtime.
 This is cost avoidance and the plant can save on the interrupted loss of production because of downtime costs.

 There are a lot of examples of cost avoidance and also of cost savings.
 For instance, at the plant I worked at we used ultrasound to monitor bearings.
 We detected a very early warning in the sound level and were able to grease the bearing and the sound level dropped.
-We saved the bearing of any damage, we saved a potential breakdown so this is cost savings.
-Even if there is some bearing damage, the fact that we are aware and monitoring the situation lets us avoid any secondary damage.
+We saved the bearing of any damage, and we saved a potential breakdown so this is cost savings.
+Even if there is some bearing damage, the fact that we are aware of and monitor the situation lets us avoid any secondary damage.

-It’s one price to replace a seal and its more if you have to replace a bearing in a gearbox.
-However, it can be very expensive to have to replace a shaft because the bearing has sized onto it ruined it.
+It’s one price to replace a seal and it’s more if you have to replace a bearing in a gearbox.
+However, it can be very expensive to have to replace a shaft because the bearing has sized onto it and ruined it.
 Secondary, ancillary damage can mount up very quickly if you don’t heed the warning you are given with the P of potential failure.
 This warning of potential failure gives you time before any breakdown.
 The earlier the detection, the more time.
-Time to plan, view your options.
+Time to plan, and view your options.
 And what people tend not to do is failure analysis while the machine is still in service.
-A failure analysis gives you a great start on seeking out the root cause but start right away, not when the machine is down.
+A failure analysis gives you a great start on seeking out the root cause but starts right away, not when the machine is down.

-Condition monitoring or as its often called Condition based maintenance (CBM) does work.
-However, for me there is a down side to this and I will explain why shortly.
+Condition monitoring or as it’s often called Condition-based maintenance (CBM) does work.
+However, for me, there is a downside to this and I will explain why shortly.
 CBM is based on measurement, which is good because we all know to control a process we must measure.